lnxjedi/gopherbot/doc/README-dev.md

 ## CI/CD Notes

-Whenever `github.com/linuxjedi/master` is updated, the pipeline should automatically update `github.com/linuxjedi/gopherbot-doc`.
+Whenever the `master` branch is updated, the pipeline automatically updates the `gh-pages` branch (if documentation changed).